sharath-yanamandra/people_and_animal_detection_model_from_RTSP/README.md

 - Counters showing the number of detected persons and animals
 - Current timestamp in the bottom of the frame
-- If specified, a video file will be saved with all detections
+- If specified, a video file will be saved with all detections Please try and if you have any questions reach out to me at sharathchandra172@gmail.com